Long-wave equation for a confined ferrofluid interface: Periodic interfacial waves as dissipative solitons: Mathematical model and governing equations

 It is straightforward to show by standard methods (see, \textit{e.g.}, \cite{LM16} and the references therein) that neglecting inertial hydrodynamic terms, enforcing the no-slip condition on the confining boundaries (transverse to the flow) of the Hele-Shaw cell, and averaging across the gap (\textit{i.e.}, over $z$) yields a modified ``Darcy's law'' that governs this flow~\cite{LM16}:

-Here, $p$ is the hydrodynamic pressure in the film, $\mu_f$ is the ferrofluid's dynamic viscosity, $\Psi=\mu_0 \chi |\bbm H|^2/2$ is a scalar potential accounting for the magnetic body force (such that $p-\Psi$ is a modified pressure), and $\mu_0$ is the free-space permeability.
-Both fluids at the interface are considered incompressible.
+Here, $p$ is the hydrodynamic pressure in the film, $\mu_f$ is the ferrofluid's dynamic viscosity, $\Psi=\mu_0 \chi |\bbm H|^2/2$ is a scalar potential accounting for the magnetic body force (such that $p-\Psi$ is a modified pressure), and $\mu_0$ is the free-space permeability. {Gravity acts in the $-z$-direction, but it is neglected due to the narrow confinement.} Both fluids are considered incompressible.
 The viscosity of the ``upper'' fluid is considered negligible (\textit{i.e.}, it is considered inviscid, as would be the case with air), so the flow outside the ferrofluid film is not considered.
-We denote by $\bar{\bbm v} = u(x,y,t) \hat{\bbm e}_x + v(x,y,t) \hat{\bbm e}_y$ the $z$-averaged velocity field in the ``lower'' fluid (the ferrofluid).
+We denote by $\bar{\bbm v} = u(x,y,t) \ex + v(x,y,t) \ey$ the $z$-averaged velocity field in the ``lower'' fluid (the ferrofluid).

 At the interface, having neglected the dynamics of the upper fluid, the pressure is given by a modified Young--Laplace law~\cite{R13_Ferrohydrodynamics,BCM10}: